Visiting Birken: 2023

 Updated: September 1, 2023

-After a three year closure due to the COVID-19 pandemic as well as renovations, Birken Monastery will slowly re-open to the public for retreats in May and June.
+After a three year closure due to the COVID-19 pandemic as well as renovations, Birken Monastery has been slowly re-open to the public for personal retreats in 2023.

 Personal Retreat Guidelines and Registration Form

 We are now waitlisting for Personal Retreats in September/October.
 Fill out the form below to be placed on the waiting list.

 Arrival days are on Saturday, departure day is on Friday on the dates above.
 No exceptions.

 See dates above.
 No late arrivals or early departures.

 Previous Birken visit pre-COVID of any length, or a residential 5-day retreat elsewhere.

 Test the day before you depart for Birken, test again on day 4 (bring your own, or Birken has tests).
 Any Guest testing positive will be quarantined.
 Please have a plan for someone outside of the monastery to pick you up in the event you are unwell.
 Note that Birken is far from services and stewards cannot provide medical care.
 Social distancing in effect for the entire retreat.
 If you are feeling unwell immediately before the retreat, please notify the office at email@example.com as soon as possible to cancel your booking.